axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-task-list/index.rst

 Full Task List
 **************

-The :guilabel:`Full Task List` page shows you the same tasks you see on your personal dashboard.
+The **Full Task List** page shows you the same tasks you see on your personal dashboard.
 However, this page provides you with extended information on the tasks, as well as, advanced search and filter capabilities.
 You can reach the page by using the |check-icon| **Tasks**